Strauss–Howe generational theory: Cycle

-The authors describe each turning as lasting about 20–22 years.
-Four turnings make up a full cycle of about 80 to 90 years, which the authors term a saeculum, after the Latin word meaning both "a long human life" and "a natural century".
+The authors describe each turning as lasting circa 21 years.
+Four turnings make up a full cycle of circa 85 years, which the authors term a saeculum, after the Latin word meaning both "a long human life" and "a natural century".

 Generational change drives the cycle of turnings and determines its periodicity.
 As each generation ages into the next life phase (and a new social role) society's mood and behavior fundamentally change, giving rise to a new turning.
-Therefore, a symbiotic relationship exists between historical events and generational personas.
 Historical events shape generations in childhood and young adulthood; then, as parents and leaders in midlife and old age, generations in turn shape history.

-Each of the four turnings has a distinct mood that recurs every saeculum.
+Each of the four turnings has a distinct "mood" that recurs every saeculum.
 Strauss and Howe describe these turnings as the "seasons of history".
 At one extreme is the Awakening, which is analogous to summer, and at the other extreme is the Crisis, which is analogous to winter.
-The turnings in between are transitional seasons, the High and the Unraveling are similar to spring and autumn, respectively.
-Strauss and Howe have discussed 26 theorized turnings over 7 saecula in Anglo-American history, from the year 1435 through today.
+The High and the Unraveling are similar to spring and autumn, respectively.
+Strauss and Howe have discussed 26 theorized turnings over 7 saecula in Anglo-American history, from the year 1433 through today.

-At the heart of Strauss and Howe's ideas is a basic alternation between two different types of eras, Crises and Awakenings.
+The core of Strauss and Howe's ideas is a basic alternation between two different types of eras, Crises and Awakenings.
 Both of these are defining eras in which people observe that historic events are radically altering their social environment.
 Crises are periods marked by major secular upheaval, when society focuses on reorganizing the outer world of institutions and public behavior (they say the last American Crisis was the period spanning the Great Depression and World War II).
 Awakenings are periods marked by cultural or religious renewal when society focuses on changing the inner world of values and private behavior (the last American Awakening was the "Consciousness Revolution" of the 1960s and 1970s).